Elession/pwn-challenges/Beginner/babybof/README.md

 This is an error that occurs when a program attempts to access memory that is **not permitted to the user**.

 For example: reading/writing outside given boundaries (aka Buffer overflow).

 There are 2 important addresses in a stack frame that is **not permitted** to us:
 1. saved base pointer (RBP) address
 2. return address

+**HOWEVER**, it is important to note that if you overwrite the addresses with a existing/valid address in the binary, it will continue running but with the overwritten address.

 Let's try to overflow the **base pointer address** since it is always closer to the buffer.

 ### Find number of bytes to overflow base pointer address